top of page

 Use the language at every opportunity — “feed” your brain with it.
 The brain learns a lot subconsciously.

-Last but definitely not least, meet Qiao Qiao Li, a Chinese master's student in Estonia who has already appeared on Estonian national TV 📺!
+Last but not least, meet Qiao Qiao Li, a Chinese master's student in Estonia who has even appeared on Estonian national TV 📺!
 And guess what?
 She's writing her thesis on Estonian grammar!

 Who is it for?

-Qiao Qiao creates fun videos on TikTok and Instagram about learning Estonian and experiencing Estonian culture — offering a unique perspective through the eyes of a foreigner.
+Qiao Qiao creates fun videos on TikTok and Instagram about learning Estonian and experiencing Estonian culture from a foreigner’s perspective.

 How it all started